-What was built A raster map classifying San Francisco's solar energy potential into five irradiance zones using Global Horizontal Irradiance data — from fog-prone, low-output areas to high-irradiance zones optimal for solar investment.
+What was built A site suitability raster map classifying San Francisco by solar energy potential — from low-irradiance fog-prone areas to high-irradiance zones optimal for renewable energy investment — providing spatial prioritization for solar infrastructure development decisions.

-Who it was for Urban energy planners and infrastructure investors evaluating solar installation returns at the municipal scale.
+Who it was for Urban energy planners and infrastructure investors evaluating solar installation viability and return on investment at the municipal scale.

 The Challenge

-Global Horizontal Irradiance data was classified into five zones, rendered as a gradient from low-irradiance areas (cool tones) to high-irradiance zones (red and orange).
-The output gives urban energy planners and infrastructure investors a spatial answer to a spatial question: where in the city is solar installation most likely to produce meaningful returns?
+Global Horizontal Irradiance (GHI) data was classified into five zones, rendered as a gradient from low-irradiance areas to high-irradiance zones (red and orange).
+The output gives urban energy planners and infrastructure investors a spatially prioritized answer: where in San Francisco is solar installation most likely to produce meaningful returns on investment?

-The value is in the decision support — not just showing where the sun hits hardest, but producing output at a resolution and classification that can actually drive infrastructure investment decisions at the municipal scale.
+The value is in the decision support — not just showing where the sun hits hardest, but producing a five-class output at a resolution and classification that can actually drive infrastructure investment decisions and policy prioritization at the municipal scale.

 GHI Classification — 5 Zone Output